JORAMOg/JORAMOg/README.md

 JORAMOg/JORAMOg is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
-pkg.install botfiles
-pkg owner joramog
+pkg install libllvm python -y